 SHOULD ANY CHANGES BE MADE TO SKINCARE ROUTINES WHILE ON LOCKDOWN?

 Hear from Dr Adam Friedmann on changes to skincare routines during periods of lockdown.

 “For those with an existing skin condition or who are noticing some outbreaks, the best skincare routine would be based on avoidance of irritants and replenishment of moisturisers.
 The most common irritants are soaps and ‘cleaning’ compounds, such as ethanol.
 Your average skincare regime from a dermatology perspective is wash your face twice a day using soap substitutes (to avoid any irritation) and then moisturise rigorously.

 Make sure if your skin is starting to feel dry and itchy swap your usual soap or shower gel for a mild soap substitute and fragrance-free, hypoallergenic products.
 Gentle face washing with an emollient such as aqueous cream is a good start to a skincare regime.
 If there is oiliness or acne a gentle cleanser can be applied.
 Treat acne pimples with topical creams (usually prescribed by the GP or dermatologist) and moisturise with a light moisturiser.
+If your acne is resulting in acne scarring, you will likely need to wait for a professional dermatologist to recommend an acne scarring treatment plan.
 I’d also usually recommend a high factor SPF but in a lockdown scenario that might not be as relevant but for those going out for a walk when sunny always best to use protection.